 (1) Where in the opinion of the Commissioner —

-(i) a highway or main road or a part thereof has become unsafe for traffic generally or traffic of any particular class; or
+(a) a highway or main road, or part of a highway or main road, has become unsafe for traffic generally or traffic of any particular class; or

-(ii) a highway or main road or part thereof would be damaged by the passage of traffic generally or traffic of any particular class;
+(b) a highway or main road, or part of a highway or main road, would be damaged by the passage of traffic generally or traffic of any particular class;

 the Commissioner may cause that highway, main road or part to be closed to traffic generally or to traffic of any particular class, and may from time to time authorise the re-opening of that highway, main road or part to traffic generally or to traffic of any particular class.

-(2) The Commissioner shall not cause a highway or main road or part thereof to be closed for any period of more than 28 consecutive days or for periods aggregating more than 28 days in the space of one year, unless the consent of the Minister has first been obtained but may with that consent authorise the closure for any greater period or periods.
+(2) The Commissioner must not cause a highway or main road, or part of a highway or main road, to be closed for any period of more than 28 consecutive days or for periods aggregating more than 28 days in the space of one year, unless the approval of the Minister has first been obtained but may with that approval authorise the closure for any greater period or periods.

-(3) Where a highway or main road or a part thereof is closed pursuant to this provision, the Commissioner shall cause signs to be erected at each end of that highway, main road or part; and a person who, without the authority of the Commissioner, interferes with any such sign commits an offence.
+(3) Where a highway or main road, or part of a highway or main road, is closed under this provision, the Commissioner must cause signs to be erected at each end of that highway, main road or part, and a person who, without the authority of the Commissioner, interferes with any such sign commits an offence.

-Penalty: $200.
+Penalty for this subsection: a fine of $10 000.

-(4) Every person who, without the authority of the Commissioner, drives a vehicle or causes a vehicle to be driven on a highway or main road or a part thereof that is closed to traffic generally, or drives a vehicle of any class or causes a vehicle of any class to be driven on a highway or main road or a part thereof that is closed to that class of vehicle, commits an offence.
+(4) A person who, without the authority of the Commissioner, drives a vehicle or causes a vehicle to be driven on a highway or main road, or part of a highway or main road, that is closed to traffic generally, or drives a vehicle of any class or causes a vehicle of any class to be driven on a highway or main road, or part of a highway or main road, that is closed to that class of vehicle, commits an offence.

-Penalty: $200.
+Penalty for this subsection: a fine of $10 000.

 [Section 16A inserted: No. 96 of 1975 s.
-15.]
+15; amended: No. 26 of 2023 s.
+19 and 44.]

-17. Surveys etc. and purchase of land etc., powers as to
+17. Powers as to surveys, investigations and purchase of land

-The Commissioner, so far as any moneys legally available for the purpose permit, shall —
+The Commissioner, so far as any moneys legally available for the purpose permit, may —

 (a) carry out all such surveys and investigations as may be necessary or expedient to ascertain —

-(i) what roads shall be highways and what roads shall be main roads; and
+(i) what roads should be highways and what roads should be main roads; and

-(ii) the nature and extent of the resources of the State in metals, minerals, and materials suitable for the purposes of road construction, and the most effective and economical methods of dealing with the same and for applying the same to, and utilizing the same for the said purposes in, the whole or any part of the State; and
+(ii) the nature and extent of the resources of the State in metals, minerals, and materials suitable for the purposes of main roads works, and the most effective and economical methods of dealing with the resources and applying them to, and using them for, the purposes in the whole or any part of the State; and

-(iii) the most effective methods of road construction for the whole or any part of the State; and
+(iii) the most effective methods of main roads works for the whole or any part of the State; and

-(iv) what deviation (if any) in existing roads or what new roads should in his opinion be made so as to facilitate communication and improve conditions of traffic;
+(iv) what deviation (if any) in existing roads or what new roads should in the Commissioner’s opinion be made so as to facilitate communication and improve conditions of traffic; and

+(v) what road service centres and other facilities (if any) are required for particular highways and main roads;

 and

 (b) conduct or cause to be conducted experiments with different materials to test their relative durability and suitability for the construction of roads; and